 This practice is signed up to the Electronic Prescription Service (EPS) - if you have previously nominated a pharmacy which is no longer convenient for you to attend, please ensure you update your nomination by telling us or your new pharmacy.

-Please ask at Reception if you would like to register for Online Services which will enable you to book appointments and request repeat medication online.
+Please ask at Reception if you would like to register for Online Access which will enable you to book appointments and request repeat medication online.

 If you were set up for online access with your previous GP practice this will not automatically transfer.
 Once you request new registration information from us you will however be able to use this to add our practice to your existing account, so you can use the same log-in details.